 Basic Steps to Start a Food Business

 Starting your own business can be a very rewarding experience.
 However, running a successful business requires more than a good idea—it requires detailed planning and hard work.
-It is estimated that 26,000 new food products are developed and introduced every year to the market, but only about 10% of them last more than one year (West III 1999; Stanton 2013).
+It is estimated that 20,000 new food products are developed and introduced every year to the market, but their success rate, which is defined whether the product can last more than a year in the market, varies from 11% to as high as 60% (Jeltema and Harte, 2014; Stanton, 2014; Linton, 2018; USDA ERS 2020).
 To survive and succeed in this competitive market, food entrepreneurs should have a good business plan and basic understanding about food processing, packaging, marketing, and regulatory requirements.
-Anyone who would like to start a food business (or any business) should ask the following questions to ensure they are ready to take on this highly challenging and yet rewarding task:
+Anyone who would like to start a food business (or any business) should ask the following questions to ensure they are ready to take this highly challenging and yet rewarding task:

 If you have answers (or at least some ideas) for these questions, then it is time to move on to details.
 The following are the basic steps to start a food business under five major topics.
 It should be noted the topics are interconnected, and therefore, each topic can affect the others.